ptabriz/FOSS4G_workshop/README.md

 #### Shading Viewpoints
 Now follow the same workflow to shade viewpoint spheres but this time only use diffuse node (*Diffuse BSDF*) a with solid orange color.

-* Select the first sphere, create a new material using nodes
+* Select the first sphere, create a new material using Diffuse BSDF
-* Change the surface color to
+* Change the surface color to orange
-* repeat the same for all spheres
+* Load the material in all sphere objects

 ``` python
 import bpy
 for obj in bpy.data.objects: